ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

 Again, please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be seperated by a '\\' so that they can be parsed by the script that tests the examples in the docstrings.

-Point 1 is a bit less trivial to satisfy than it was for :code:`ivy.tan` above.
-While :code:`x` again only has one variation (for the same reason as explained in the :code:`ivy.tan` example above), :code:`shift` has two variations (:code:`int` or sequence of :code:`int`), and :code:`axis` has three variations (:code:`int`, :sequence of :code:`int`, or :code:`None`).
+Point 1 is a bit less trivial to satisfy than it was for :func:`ivy.tan` above.
+While :code:`x` again only has one variation (for the same reason as explained in the :func:`ivy.tan` example above), :code:`shift` has two variations (:code:`int` or sequence of :code:`int`), and :code:`axis` has three variations (:code:`int`, :sequence of :code:`int`, or :code:`None`).